 Arnimplatz, Public square in Prenzlauer Berg, Germany.

-The square is named after poet Achim von Arnim, whose statue stands with his wife Bettina as the work of sculptor Michael Klein.
-These figures serve as the focal point and connect the space to the neighborhood's literary past.
+The square is named after the poet Achim von Arnim, and at its center stands a sculpture showing him alongside his wife Bettina, made by sculptor Michael Klein.
+Visitors can walk right up to the figures and get a close look at this nod to the neighborhood's literary past.

 The community of curious travelers